What is Italy Chronicles?

-- Anna Lebedeva – a journalist based in Abruzzo, Italy who covers local news in the Abruzzo region, travel and Italian food.
+- Anna Lebedeva – a journalist based in Abruzzo, Italy who writes about the Abruzzo region, travel and Italian food.

-- Diana Besser – Italy Chronicles’ 2012 Florence, Italy based intern who writes about her stay in Florence and how life in Italy compares to life back home in the USA.
+- Diana Besser – Italy Chronicles’ 2012 Florence, Italy, based intern who wrote about her stay in Florence and how life in Italy compares to life back home in the USA.

 - Giulia Garau – who writes occasional articles about Sardinia.

 - Guðjón Ingi Sigurðarson – former contributor who wrote about the Italian Indie music scene.

-In addition to the above writers, Italy Chronicles often publishes stories contributed by guest writers.
+In addition to the above writers, Italy Chronicles publishes stories contributed by guest writers.

 Italy Chronicles can Help You Understand What Makes Italy Tick